-Control and operation of the BrightEye 54 is performed from the front panel or with the BrightEye Control application.
+Control and operation of the BrightEye 55 is performed from the front panel and with the BrightEye Control application.

-NOTE: Some control settings are only available with BrightEye PC or Mac.
-These parameters cannot be monitored or controlled with the front panel.
+NOTE: Some control settings and parameter choices are only available with BrightEye PC or Mac.
+These parameters cannot be monitored from the front panel.